jolting32/HGather/README.md

 # HGather
 This is a simple Digging / HELM / Farm / Fish tracker for FFXI.
 This addon works with Ashita v4.

+Important: When downloading this copy, if you have an older copy of hgather, please delete the hgather folders from both of the following directories:
+- HorizonXI\Game\addons
+- HorizonXI\Game\config\addons
+If you do not do this, you may experience weird issues with this version of hgather.

 ## HELM
 In order to handle HELM macros that rely on <lastst> the addon defaults to whatever HELM activity you have active in the addon if it can not determine what type of target resource you are farming.